 Greco-Roman roads also led to the pathways of the outer reaches of the world.
 Far into the heart of Africa, far into the Orient and far into the northern reaches of Europe, and it would eventually reach to the coastlands in the far west, across the oceans.
 It was the perfect place from which to launch the plan.

 When Paul said there was neither Greek nor Jew, free nor slave, male nor female, that we are all one in Christ (Gal.
 3:28-29), he didn’t mention race because racial differences were not the issues that divided people in first century Judea.

 On the day of Pentecost, the Holy Spirit came upon the followers of Christ who were gathered together in one place.
-They were led by God’s Spirit to go out into the city filled with people from all over the world, and God spoke through them in the tongues of all the various people so that each person heard them speaking in his own language by is Holy Spirit.
-(Acts 2:1-11) The antithesis to the Tower of Babel!
+They were led by God’s Spirit to go out into the city filled with people from all over the world, and God spoke through them in the tongues of the various people from diverse places so that each person heard them speaking in his own language by is Holy Spirit.
+(Acts 2:1-11) This is the antithesis to the Tower of Babel!
 This time orchestrated by God.

-And the final message from Jesus was to send his followers into all the world (Matt.
+And the final message from Jesus to his followers is to go into all the world (Matt.
 28:19), echoing God’s instruction to Adam and Eve to be fruitful and multiply.
 The blessing God intends is for all the nations.
 God created the diversity, and God intends to bring unity out of that diversity with a multitude of people from every tribe and tongue who love Him and are called according to His purposes.
 (Rom.
 8:28)